Updated on October 3, 2022

-Back in March, the NHL reached an agreement with Disney to have most of the league's games carried by ABC and ESPN, including the ESPN+ streaming service.
+Back in March, the NHL reached an agreement with Disney to have most of the league’s games carried by ABC and ESPN, including the ESPN+ streaming service.
 However, the NHL still planned on having a secondary carrier for the rest of their games.
-Fortunately, they've finally found such a carrier, in Turner Sports.
+Fortunately, the NHL finally found such a carrier, in Turner Sports.

 As part of the deal:

 - Turner’s networks, particularly TNT and TBS, have the option to air 72 regular season games, plus the annual NHL Winter Classic.
 They’ll also get part of the Stanley Cup playoffs.

 - The Stanley Cup Finals will air on TNT and TBS in 2023, 2025, and 2027.

 - The usual streaming rights, including the option to stream games on HBO Max.

 What stands out is HBO Max also getting streaming rights to live hockey games, though that won’t start until next year at the earliest.

 - TNT will be the exclusive home for Turner Sports’ NHL broadcasts (not HBO Max or TBS), airing 50 games.
 Coverage will start on October 13, with a doubleheader between the Rangers/Capitals (at 7:30 PM ET) and the Blackhawks/Avalanche (10 PM ET).
 TNT will air a total of 50 games for the 2021-22 season.